 #3 Healthy Fats

-Let’s talk fats for a minute.
 While fats used to get a bad rap, we’ve learned so much more about just how important they are for our overall health.
-But, not all fats are created equal — we’re talking healthy fats (you know like avocados, nuts, seeds, salmon).
+But, not all fats are created equal — we’re talking healthy fats (like avocados, nuts, seeds, salmon).
 The key here is to stick to real, whole foods.

 The takeaway — after a day of consuming too much sugar, adding healthy fats to your breakfast in place of refined carbohydrates is a great way to help create a more balanced and wholesome meal our body craves.